 Even with the problems of over-reporting, public opinion surveys are usually the only way we can study the turnout patterns of subpopulations of voters, such as regional or racial groups.
 It would be safe to use these surveys if all groups over-report on whether they voted by equal amounts, but there is evidence they don’t.

-One survey often used to compare turnout rates for different groups is the Current Population Survey (CPS) conducted by the U.S. Census Bureau.
-In the Voter Registration Supplement, which is administered every November in even-numbered years, respondents are asked whether they voted in the most recent election.
-Because the CPS already has a rich set of demographic information about each voter and has been conducted for decades, this is often the best source of data.
+One consequence of the secret ballot is the inability to directly tie demographic factors to an actually recorded vote.
+Instead, researchers have relied on Voting and Registration Supplement (VRS) of the U.S. Census Bureau’s Current Population Survey (CPS) to gather information about the demographic factors that affect turnout.
+The CPS is a monthly survey on employment and the economy.
+The VRS, which is administered every November in even-numbered years, asks respondents whether they voted in the most recent election.
+Because the CPS already has a rich set of demographic information about each voter and has been conducted for decades, this is often the best source of data

 The dominant theory for why turnout varies focuses on a type of cost-benefit calculation as seen from the perspective of the voter.
 Voters balance what they stand to gain if one candidate beats another, vs. their economic or social costs of voting.
 Other scholarship has challenged this approach by showing that going to the polls is largely based on voting being intrinsically rewarding.